Load Balanced Parallel Node Generation for Meshless Numerical Methods: Conclusion

 In this work we have presented a new parallel algorithm for filling domains with quasi-randomly distributed points with uniform density.
 We performed benchmarks and compared our results to the ones obtained by using a previously existing algorithm, Pfill.
 It is evident that the proposed algorithm provides a notable improvement in all situations where it shows favourable scaling by a factor of about two.
 Total throughput of points can be seen to increase with an increasing number of threads up to 64, but then it drops significantly when increased to 128, utilising both CPUs on the machine.
 We haven't diagnosed the source of the issues yet, but suspect that this is due to a significant increase in cache miss costs when data needs to be synchronised between CPUs instead of within them.

 Another notable and yet unexplained phenomenon is the bifurcation of performance times for all benchmarks and is most pronounced for runs with a higher number of threads, being the most pronounced at 64 threads where the algorithm also produces the highest throughput of points.
 We have looked at average thread activity times for each benchmark realisation to asses whether work imbalance due to asymmetric front exhaustion is responsible for this, but have found that the bifurcation we observe there isn't significant enough to explain these results.
 From this we conclude that this asymmetry is a symptom rather than the cause of these differences.
+We suspect that this phenomenon originates from different memory allocation layouts between different realisations, but have yet to find a way to confirm this.

 Similarly, we have also investigated the amount of time threads spend in the first an all other stages of the fill.
 Encouragingly, very little time is spent all but the first stage.
 An obvious improvement of the algorithm would be for threads to seek work when they exhaust their fronts by attempting to resume filling starting from the enqueued cells inserted into the restart queue, but judging from our results it would be more optimal for the threads to go and seek yet unfilled cells.
 We imagine that fill completeness information could be included in the one of the tree data structures to aid threads in seeking as distant cells as possible to resume work from.
+Notably, the latter approach represents a possible significant advantage over Pfill which can suffer from work imbalance between threads.

 Furthermore, since both trees perform similar functions, they could be merged, leaving only the work tree leaf nodes as an additional structure of certain internal nodes of the spatial tree.
 Currently, the proposed algorithm's implementation is only capable of handling mild density variations, as we have yet to implement adaptive spatial leaf splitting in the tree prebuilding phase which would permit having work tree leaves at different depth levels.
 Lastly, we aim to investigate the causes of performance bifurcation since if we can guarantee performance of the better branch, the overall performance of the algorithm will be vastly improved.